Dyonathan Celestrino

-Dyonathan Celestrino (born January 5th, 1992), known as The Cross Maniac (Maníaco da Cruz) and by his Orkut handle, DOG HELL 666, is a Brazilian serial killer who committed three ritualistic murders in Rio Brilhante from July to October 2008, when he was still a teenager.
+Dyonathan Celestrino (born January 5, 1992), known as The Cross Maniac (Maníaco da Cruz) and by his Orkut handle, DOG HELL 666, is a Brazilian serial killer who committed three ritualistic murders in Rio Brilhante from July to October 2008, when he was still a teenager.
 Due to the high probability of him posing a future danger to society, he remains incarcerated.

 Murders

-In 2008, Celestrino, a neo-paganist serial killer, decided to murder those whom he perceived as "not following God's precepts."
-Along with his religious motivations, he was both inspired and challenged by Fransisco de Assis Pereira, another Brazilian serial killer.
-Celestrino intended to surpass Pereira’s ‘record’.
+In 2008, Celestrino decided to murder those whom he perceived as "not following God's precepts."
+Along with his religious motivations, he was both inspired and challenged by Francisco de Assis Pereira, another Brazilian serial killer.
+Celestrino intended to surpass Pereira's ‘record’.
 He would pick his victims at random and bring them to an isolated area at knifepoint.
 Firstly, he would ask them if they believed in God.
 If they answered ‘yes’, he would proceed to ask them various sexually related questions, such as what age they lost their virginity, how many partners they had, and their sexual preference.
 If he considered them impure, he would proceed to kill them, typically by asphyxiation.
 After murdering his respective victim, Celestrino would partially undress them, spread their arms and cross the legs at ankle height to resemble a cross.

 Victims

 Catalino Gardena, 33, killed on July 2 - a bricklayer and neighbor of Celestrino.
 Celestrino claimed that Gardena "deserved to die" because he was an alcoholic and a homosexual.
 He was found in a vacant lot.
 He was asphyxiated with a plastic bag and stabbed in the chest.
 The word INRI was written on a piece of paper nearby, standing for Jesus, King of the Jews.

 Letícia Neves de Oliveira, 22, killed on August 24 - a lesbian gas station attendant.
 Found half-naked on a grave in a cemetery.
 Celestrino manually asphyxiated her.

 Gleice Kelly da Silva, 13, killed on October 3 - a drug user.
 Found half-naked at an abandoned construction site.
 Celestrino had left a handwritten note next to the body which read “Corpse of Thor” in English, and “until next Hell” in Portuguese, although he later clarified he meant winter instead of Hell.
 All of his murders were committed during the Brazilian winter.
-If he wasn’t arrested, he had intent to stop the murders after killing Da Silva and start again after next year’s Yule.
+If he wasn't arrested, he had intent to stop the murders after killing Da Silva and start again after next year's Yule.